MiaToro/Drupal751-with-module/README.md

 How to install:

-1) Directly install it On XAMPP
+A) Directly install it On XAMPP

 1) Download it and put it in a folder under htdocs folder in XAMPP;
 2) in the "database_sql" folder, the drupal75.sql file is SQL script;